ebuchman/blog/content/posts/coins-history.md

 ---
 title: "Short History of European Coins - 500 to 1500"
-date: 2023-08-27
+date: 2023-09-02
 draft: false
-description: "A short history of metals and coinage in Europe, based on Spufford's Money and its use in Medeival Europe."
+description: "A short history of metals and coinage in Europe, based on Spufford's Money and its use in Medieval Europe."
 ---

 The money and coinage of medieval Europe evolved from the fallout of money in